evacks/yaru-mate-remix/README.md

 The modern Yaru MATE icon set with the old ubuntu MATE icons.
 Both the light & dark variant are included

 ## here be dragons
-This has only been tested on Ubuntu MATE
+This has only been tested on Ubuntu MATΕ
+⚠ I don't currently use Ubuntu MATE - this project is not actively updated but it should still work.
+Feel free to file any pull requests if anything is wonky

 ## usage
 * Clone this repository